 \subsection{The Sub-problem for Beamforming Design}

 With fixed $\beta_m$, $P_m$, $q_n$, and $\alpha_n$, the sub-problem for beamforming design can be formulated as

-Let us first consider $\bm v_{m,n}^{\rm B}$, which is only involving $C_8$ and is monotonically increasing with respect to the objective function.
-Thus, the MRC can be used to obtain the optimal $\bm v_{m,n}^{\rm B}$, which can be given by
+Firstly, $\bm v_{m,n}^{\text {B}}$ is considered, which solely involves $C_7$ and $C_8$, and monotonically increases with respect to the objective function.
+Therefore, to achieve the optimal $\bm v_{m,n}^{\text {B}}$, we can employ the MRC, which can be expressed as

 Therefore, optimal $t$ for problem (\ref{p2}) can be obtained as